matteius/saleor-apps/apps/smtp/README.md

 - `file`: no additional setup is required.
 Good choice for local development.
 Can't be used for multi tenant-apps or be deployed (not intended for production)
 - `upstash`: use [Upstash](https://upstash.com/) Redis as storage method.
 Free account required.
 Can be used for development and production and supports multi-tenancy.
 Requires `UPSTASH_URL` and `UPSTASH_TOKEN` environment variables to be set
+- `mongodb`: use MongoDB as storage method.
+Can be used for development and production and supports multi-tenancy.
+Requires `MONGODB_URL` environment variable to be set.
+Optionally, `MONGODB_DATABASE` can be set to specify the database name (defaults to `saleor_smtp`)
+- `saleor-cloud`: use Saleor Cloud's APL.
+Requires `REST_APL_ENDPOINT` and `REST_APL_TOKEN` environment variables to be set

 If you want to use your own database, you can implement your own APL.
 [Check the documentation to read more.](https://docs.saleor.io/developer/extending/apps/developing-apps/app-sdk/apl)